 Mark A. Anastasio’s lab broadly addresses the engineering and scientific principles of biomedical imaging.
-Anastasio is an expert in the development and evaluation of novel imaging systems that address important needs in clinical medicine and basic biomedical research.
-His lab has worked extensively on the development and evaluation of both clinical and preclinical technologies for cancer imaging.
-Anastasio has been actively involved in the development of several emerging wave-based bioimaging modalities including photoacoustic/optoacoustic computed tomography (PACT), X-ray phase-contrast imaging, and ultrasound computed tomography (UST).
-His current research projects include advanced image reconstruction methods for breast cancers, which also requires high-performance computing methods.
+Anastasio is an expert in developing and evaluating novel imaging systems that address essential needs in clinical medicine and basic biomedical research.
+His lab has worked extensively on developing and evaluating both clinical and preclinical technologies for cancer imaging.
+Anastasio explores emerging wave-based bioimaging modalities, including photoacoustic/optoacoustic computed tomography, X-ray phase-contrast imaging, and ultrasound computed tomography.
+His current research projects include advanced image reconstruction methods for breast cancers, requiring high-performance computing methods.

 Anastasio is a Donald Biggar Willett Professor in Engineering and Head of the Department of Bioengineering at the University of Illinois.
-He leads the Computational Imaging Science Laboratory (CISL), which is currently working on computational inverse problems in imaging and developing tomographic image reconstruction methods and machine learning methods for imaging applications.
-He received his PhD in Medical Physics from the University of Chicago.
+He leads the Computational Imaging Science Laboratory, which works on computational inverse problems in imaging and developing tomographic image reconstruction and machine learning methods for imaging applications.
+He received his Ph.D. in Medical Physics from the University of Chicago.